CorpseBook/Presentation/README.md

 **Sections**
 - Introduce the project and group members
-- Learning objectives
+- Learning objectives (do we each discuss our own?)
 - Technologies used
 - Live demo
-- Show code?
+- Show code? (do we show code from each app?)
 - What went well
 - What didn't go well
 - Plans for the future (brief)